Skip to main content

 Result

-Foundational knowledge of the pandemic’s impact that will expand in years to come.
+This study provided foundational knowledge of the pandemic’s impact that will expand in years to come.

 The success of the COVID-19 remote survey methodology paved the way for an evolved model of data collection for NSHAP Round 4, in which half of surveys were conducted via the internet or phone.
 Furthermore, in the first two years since the COVID-19 data were collected, the study has already produced new knowledge described in various peer-reviewed publications and conference presentations.
 With three Rounds of NSHAP data collection preceding the COVID-19 Study and the fourth Round recently completed, opportunities for additional longitudinal analysis are countless.
 In the years to come, we will expand our understanding of the role of the pandemic in altering longer-term social and health trajectories, and among which groups of older adults.